bernie-skipole/skipole/README.md

 When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which run the library wsgiref.simple_server, and which add the skiadmin web pages, and you will be left with your final WSGI 'application' - which can be served by any wsgi compatable web server.

+### Further information ###

+The web admin pages have extensive documentation and help features, and the wiki at https://bitbucket.org/skipole/skipole has further documentation.